saifahmed19/Sanke_Game/README.md

 <li>
   The snake in the Snake game is controlled using the four direction buttons relative to the direction it is headed in.
-  The player’s objective in the game is to achieve maximum points as possible by collecting food or fruits.
-  The player loses once the snake hits the wall or hits itself.

 </li>

+<li>The player’s objective in the game is to achieve maximum points as possible by collecting food or fruits.</li>
+<li>The player loses once the snake hits the wall or hits itself.</li>